ghislainfourny/jsoniq-tutorial-python/README.md

 JSONiq arrays are nothing else than JSON arrays.
 They are like sequences, except that they can nest and they are mutable.

-Arrays are surrounded with square brackets, like in JSON.
+Arrays are surrounded with square brackets, like in JSON -- actually, any well-formed JSON array can directly be copy-pasted into JSONiq.

     [ 1, 2, 3, 4, 5, 6 ]